scorp18pl/Barnes_Hut_Algorithm/README.md

 # Barnes_Hut_Algorithm
-This project implements the `Barnes Hut Algorithm` that uses quadtrees to achieve `O(n log n)` time complexity.
-It allows for comparison with the brute force algorithm with time complexity `O(n^2)`.
-The goal of this project was practicing the C++ development and data structures.
+This project simulates gravity force interactions between many entities.
+To this end it implements the `Barnes Hut Algorithm` which uses quadtrees to achieve `O(n log n)` time complexity.
+This project also allows the user to compare it with the brute force algorithm that has a time complexity of `O(n^2)`.
+The goal of this project was practicing the C++ development and data structures (as well as playing with some basic physics).
 It also implements a few tools for visualising the inner workings of the algorithm.

 # Controls